Thang Nguyen 555

 Had we made over the wall of the Embassy, we might have moved in full circles.

-At 7:50 AM the last eleven marines (having told the remaining crowd that “I will not leave you behind” (Marines’ mantra) except for retreating to the john “mac dai”, then tossing gas grenades pooof! their own ex-filtration – eyes alert, flags (of our fathers) folded – in contrast to Iwo Jima’s military ceremony.
+At 7:50 AM the last eleven marines (having told the remaining crowd that “I will not leave you behind” – Marines’ mantra except for a quick stop at the john “mac dai”).

-The Architect of War was too hasty by announcing “Peace is at hand”.
-Then “It’s over” (still with tuxedo giving a high-five in the Oval Office); then next day, at Press Conference, Kissinger retracted: “Sorry! we were eleven-marines short”.
-That exit closed out US decades- long campaign against what once perceived as Communist aggression and expansion.
+The Architect of War was hasty in announcing “Peace is at hand”.
+Then “It’s over” (still with tuxedo giving a high-five in the Oval Office); before correcting at Press Conference the day after: “Sorry! we were eleven-marines short”.

 Wednesday APRIL 30, 1975, OPEN SEA